laurent22/joplin/readme/summer_of_code.md

 ### Ideas

-If you're a Joplin developer or motivated user and you wish to participate in Summer of Code, make a proposal in the the [Joplin Forum](https://discourse.joplinapp.org), based what your Joplin project needs.
+If you're a Joplin developer or motivated user and you wish to participate in Summer of Code, make a proposal in the the [Features category of the Joplin Forum](https://discourse.joplinapp.org/c/features), based what your Joplin project needs.

 If you wish to mentor, please read the [GSoC Mentor Guide](https://google.github.io/gsocguides/mentor/org-application) and the [Summer of Code FAQ](https://developers.google.com/open-source/gsoc/faq#general).
 Also, please contact the [staff](https://discourse.joplinapp.org/g/staff) and get the go-ahead from them before editing the ideas page, adding your idea.